MaruvkaLab/Lynch_Vaccine/README.md

 # The Genomic and Immunogenetic Landscapes of DNA Mismatch Repair Deficient Colorectal Neoplasia Delineates Shared Frameshift Neoantigens for Immunoprevention

 ## Project Overview
-This repository contains the statistical analyses conducted as part of the study, Each folder in the repository corresponds to a specific statistical analysis performed in the study.
+This repository contains the statistical analyses conducted as part of the study.
+Each folder in the repository corresponds to a specific statistical analysis performed in the study.

-## Folder Structure
-Each repository folder which represent statistical is structured as follows:

 ## Analysis Folders
 - Each folder represents a specific statistical analysis.